oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 * Python-oracledb is now a Thin driver by default - it connects directly to Oracle Database.
 * Python-oracledb has comprehensive functionality conforming to the Python Database API v2.0 Specification, with many additions and just a couple of exclusions.
 * A Thick mode can be optionally enabled by an application call.
 This mode has similar functionality to cx_Oracle and supports Oracle Database features that extend the Python DB API.
 To use this mode, the widely used and tested Oracle Client libraries such as from Oracle Instant Client must be installed separately.
-* Python-oracledb runs on many platforms including favorites like Linux, macOS and Windows.
+* Python-oracledb runs on many platforms, including favourites like Linux, macOS and Windows.
 It can also be used on platforms where Oracle Client libraries are not available (such as Apple M1, Alpine Linux, or IoT devices), or where the client libraries are not easily installed (such as some cloud environments).

 Estimated Time: 20 minutes